Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM: Results

 \textbf{Finding 4: 28.2\% of production dependencies are development dependencies.} The first section of Table \ref{tab:bundled_characteristics} shows the characteristics of production dependencies.
 We find that 28.2\% of production dependencies are development dependencies and the remaining 71.7\% are declared as runtime dependencies.
 It is expected that all dependencies released to production consist of runtime dependencies since they provide the application with specific functionalities to be used by the client.
 It is then surprising to find that almost 30\% of the dependencies released to production are development dependencies since such dependencies are, by default, not included in the production bundle.

 While unusual, having a development dependency in production occurs in 37 of the projects in our dataset.
-This can occur for several reasons: First, the selected projects use module bundlers, which disregard the configuration of the \packagejson file and uses source code analysis to identify what should be a production dependency.
+To better understand this, we perform an exhaustive inspection of the dependency configuration the 37 projects and deduct two possible causes for a development dependency to be in production.
+First, the selected projects use module bundlers, which disregard the configuration of the \packagejson file and use source code analysis to identify what should be a production dependency.
 Developers may not be as careful to specify their development dependencies as their building process does not depend on a correct specification of development and runtime dependencies~\cite{a2020_do}.
+In fact, from the 37 projects with development dependencies in production, 4 (10.8\%) projects declared all of their dependencies as development dependencies although all of them have at least 1 dependency in production.
 Second, it can be that the dependency is initially declared under the "dependencies" property of the \packagejson file, but is intentionally moved by the developer to "devDependencies" to get rid of security warnings, as it is explained in a \texttt{create-react-app} GitHub issue \cite{help}.
 The author of the issue explains that \texttt{npm audit} reports vulnerabilities for code that never runs in production, but strictly at build time in development.
 They then suggest to move vulnerable dependencies to "devDependencies" to get rid of the security warning.
 We believe development production dependencies are unlikely to happen in projects that do not use module bundlers.
-By default, npm does not include development dependencies in a production build.
+By default, \npm does not include development dependencies in a production build.
 This means that a project that requires a development dependency at runtime will not function because of the missing dependency.

 \textbf{Finding 5: The majority of production dependencies (51.8\%) are transitive dependencies.} Looking at the Transitive columns of Table \ref{tab:bundled_characteristics}, we notice that 51.8\% of production dependencies are dependencies of their direct project dependencies.
 These results suggest that developers may not have control over the majority of production dependencies.
 Naturally, a transitive dependency can only be released to production if the original dependency is also released to production.
 Hence, developers should be extra careful when selecting production dependencies, preferably by selecting packages that have little to no production dependencies on their own, to reduce the attack surface through vulnerable dependencies.